C19764485/MusicVisuals/README.md

 1. Visual for moving sheet.
 ![An image](images/movingSheet.jpg)

-1. Visual for colorful spirals.
+1. Visual for colorful rotating spirals.
 ![An image](images/spirals.jpg)

 1. Visual for colorful moving objects.